MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/siem.md

 ## High availability options

-Cloud App Security supports a single endpoint, but by having a load balancer as the endpoint, high availability can be achieved.
+The SIEM agent is a single endpoint that supports recovery of up to two days of downtime.
+Additional measure of high availability can be achieved by having a load balancer as the customer endpoint.
-The maximum downtime supported by default is 2 days.

 ## See Also
 [Troubleshooting SIEM integration issues](troubleshooting-siem.md)